Hawthorne, California Therapists

 Hawthorne is a southern California city, located in Los Angeles County.
 Data retrieved in the 2017 United States Census Survey indicates an estimated population of 87,854, an approximate four-percent increase compared with figures from 2010.
 This growth may be attributed in part to the presence of several large-scale business headquarters, including SpaceX and the Northrop Corporation.

-In spite of the foundation created by these companies, Hawthorne does face its own economic difficulties.
+Despite the foundation created by these companies, Hawthorne does face economic difficulties.
 A rate of employment on par with the national average belies the elevated number of persons living below the poverty threshold.
-The average income level ranks well below countrywide figures, and nearly one in five individuals under the age of 65 is living without health insurance.
-The city also ranks among top 40 in California with regard to violent crime per capita.
+The average income level ranks well below countrywide figures, and nearly one in five individuals under the age of 65 are living without health insurance.
+The city also ranks among the top 40 in California about violent crime per capita.

 How Crime Impacts Mental Health